What is a Managed Network? – Definition from Network Medics

 History of Managed Network Services

-Application service providers offer remote application hosting services, eventually evolving into remote customer’s IT network.
+Application service providers offer remote application hosting services, eventually evolving into remote customers’ IT networks.
 These companies began to be referred to as the Managed Service Providers (MSPs).
 However, the MSP service model is different from managed network service providers.

 Advantages of managed network services